-Every year, some 22,000 women in the United States are diagnosed with ovarian cancer and an estimated 15,000 women die as a result of the disease.
+Every year, some 22,000 women in the United States are diagnosed with ovarian cancer and more than 15,000 women die from it.
 In its early stages, ovarian cancer often causes no symptoms.
-Later, symptoms can mimic more common conditions, such as digestive and bladder disorders, and for these reason, it is often not diagnosed until it is advanced and less treatable.
+When symptoms occur, they often mimic those of more common conditions, such as digestive and bladder disorders, and for these reasons, it is often not diagnosed until it is advanced and less treatable.

-Because we don’t yet have a means of detecting ovarian cancer at its earliest and curable stages, finding a way to reliably lower the risk would be the next best thing.
-You should keep in mind, however, that taking aspirin can lead to serious side effects such as gastrointestinal bleeding and hemorrhagic stroke, so starting aspirin therapy as an anti-cancer strategy can have a downside.
+Because we don’t yet have a means of detecting ovarian cancer at its earliest and curable stages, finding a way to reliably lower risk would be the next best thing.
+Bear in mind, however, that taking aspirin can lead to serious side effects, including gastrointestinal bleeding and hemorrhagic stroke, so starting aspirin therapy as an anti-cancer strategy can have a downside.
 As with any therapy, there are risks and benefits that need to be considered.

 Andrew Weil, M.D.